BigPolarBear1/factorization/README.md

 Update: Great, quickly also made it so it can sieve using different b values.
 Tomorrow I'm going to remove that b-value related code and replace it with quadratic coefficients and the hashmap.
 I think tomorrow will be a good day..
 I should be able to make good progress now with all of this ready to go.

+Update: I just checked the math and how it relates to that b-value.
+Easy.
+So easy.
+I will replace it with quadratic coefficients tomorrow.
+Its just as I assumed.
+So square quadratic coefficients, easy.. non-square quadratic coefficient, should be possible to, there is no reason for that not to work.. as long as the product is square after linear algebra.
+Thats it man.
+EASY!
+God damnit.
+It turned out to be so fucking easy.
+A few more days now.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>